- Sci-fi comic about ancient things people find in melting icebergs

 Just yesterday Wolferlagen had entered his fifteenth spring and today his elder brother patted him on the shoulder and said: “Well, the time of fun and dance is over, let’s go get you a sword”.

 Sargan has always been Wolf’s boyish dream.
-Alas, mother nature gave him neither height, nor strength to wield such a mighty weapon.
+Alas, mother nature gave him neither height nor strength to wield such a mighty weapon.
 The older he got the more his concerns grew: what if he will be given not a sword, but a dagger like his sister?
-Of course, Wellin always said that any weapon is worthy of respect and a master with a dagger might yet surprise master with a sword, but these words didn’t make Wolf feel much better.
+Of course, Wellin had always said that any weapon was worthy of respect and a master with a dagger might yet surprise master with a sword, but those words didn’t make Wolf feel much better.